ppy/osu-wiki/wiki/Help_Centre/en.md

 This will make your beatmap available for others to download on the website.
 Updating a map is the same process for a map that has already been uploaded.

 Each user has a limited number of maps they can simultaneously upload.
 Leaving a map inactive for a month (28 days), by not updating it, will send it to the [Beatmap Graveyard](/wiki/Graveyard).
-To revive a beatmap from the graveyard back into a Pending or WIP status, all you have to do is update it.
+To revive a beatmap from the graveyard back into a Pending or WIP status, update it.

-##### The editor is telling me the beatmap you are trying to submit isn't yours!
+#### The editor is telling me "The beatmap you are trying to submit isn't yours!"

 **This can happen if the creator of the beatmap is not properly set within the beatmap files.**